Frequently Asked Questions

 You do not need to take any preparatory courses before applying to CCT.
 We do not require that CCT students be technologists or aspire to be technologists.
 Our students come from diverse backgrounds and build their individualized curriculum based on their own interests, abilities and personal goals.

-Incoming students may transfer a maximum of 9 credits from another institution towards their CCT degree requirements.
+Students may transfer a maximum of 9 credits from another institution towards their CCT degree requirements.
 Not all courses are eligible, however.
-In reviewing transfer requests, CCT would need detailed information, such as transcripts and course syllabi.
-Please contact CCT Admissions (new window).
+In reviewing transfer requests, the Graduate School would need detailed information, such as transcripts and course syllabi.
+Please contact CCT Admissions at firstname.lastname@example.org.

 Application and Admissions Process

 Yes, although full-time admission is strongly encouraged.
 Part-time students take two classes per semester and have three years to complete the program.
 CCT classes meet once a week and are scheduled throughout the day and evening.
 Mandatory classes meet in the evenings.